Cherry Blossom.

 Matsuyama Castle

 We gave you Maruoka Castle's towering heights, now we bring you the settlement above the clouds - Matsuyama Castle.
-Matsuyama Castle is another of the few castles in Japan that have been able to survive the times and retain their original structures making it already unique but its greatest selling point is the commanding position of the entire castle grounds hovering above Matsuyama city on Shikoku island, with views of the Seto Inland Sea.
+Matsuyama Castle is another of the few castles in Japan that have been able to survive the times and retain their original structures making it already unique, but its greatest selling point is the commanding position of the entire castle grounds hovering above Matsuyama City in Shikoku, with views of the Seto Inland Sea.

 Chairlifts through the blossoms